SMT-COMP/scrambler/README.txt

-This is the official SMT-COMP 2011 benchmark scrambler for SMT-LIBv2 scripts.
+This is the official SMT-COMP benchmark scrambler for SMT-LIB scripts.

 Its usage is as follows: